 ”Elevate yourself so high that even God, before issuing every decree of destiny, should ask you: Tell me, what is your intent?”

 Have come a long way….carrying forward the legacy of my parents...
 May Sri.
 Hari Bless them always.

 A protected childhood full of love, clueless of how the world functions, life was sweet and simple and life we did lead.
 I still remember keeping in mind the picture of my father and mother and doing everything possible the way they carried and conducted themselves.
-The even bigger truth is, there is nothing called easy in life, one just has to learn, choose with experiences, and lead a decent life.
+The even bigger truth is, there is nothing called easy in life, one just has to learn, choose with experiences, keep moving and lead a decent life.
 As much as possible sharing love and quality time with family is important.
-Sharing like minded time with dear friends is uplifting, being grateful for each day and best to live in bhakti of the Divine peacefully and serve well.
-But at all times we must maintain the respect of our inner sanctuary.
+Sharing like minded time with dear friends is uplifting, being grateful for each day and best to live in bhakti of the Divine peacefully and serve well is the most important, only that strengthens you.
+And at all times we must maintain the respect of our inner sanctuary.

 I was lucky to have parents who instilled good values, conduct, discipline, and made me strong-willed.
-For even after so many years I still feel their strong guidance in me, isn’t that a vital answer to what life is of a soul!
-We feel whole and complete with strong guidance, the same feeling that I get today from Sri.
+For even after so many years I still feel their strong guidance in me!
+We feel whole and complete at every step with strong guidance, the same feeling that I get today from Sri.
 Om Swamiji.